 But like most things in life, as a beginner, the path to competency always seems a lot harder than what it actually is.
 And learning the art of mixing drinks is no exception.

-The truth is, there aren’t that many cocktail making techniques a bartender needs to know.
+The truth is, there aren’t that many bartending techniques a bartender needs to know.
 And these techniques are relatively simple to understand & learn.

 Let’s get to it.